DawsonMyers/geo-cli/Readme.md

 The Auto-Switch feature performs certain tasks when the checked out MyGeotab release version changes (i.e., from 8.0 to 9.0).
 This submenu contains the following items:
-  1) `Auto-Switch DB`: Enables/disables auto-switching database containers
-  2) `Auto-Install npm`: Enables/disables auto-installing npm in both the `CheckmateServer/src/wwwroot` and `CheckmateServer/src/wwwroot/drive` directories
+  1) `Auto-Install npm`: Enables/disables auto-installing npm in both the `CheckmateServer/src/wwwroot` and `CheckmateServer/src/wwwroot/drive` directories
-  3) `Auto-Switch server.config`: Enables/disables auto-switching server.config files
+  2) `Auto-Switch server.config`: Enables/disables auto-switching server.config files
+  3) `Auto-Clean GeotabDemo Data`: Enables/disables auto-clean for geotabdemo data
+  4) `Auto-Switch DB`: Enables/disables auto-switching database containers
-  4) `MYG Release: ...`: Displays the MyGeotab release version of the currently checked out branch
+  5) `MYG Release: ...`: Displays the MyGeotab release version of the currently checked out branch
-  5) `Configured DB: ...`: Displays the name of the database container that is linked to the current MyGeotab release version
+  6) `Configured DB: ...`: Displays the name of the database container that is linked to the current MyGeotab release version
-  6) `Set DB for MYG Release`: Links the current MyGeotab release version to the running database container
+  7) `Set DB for MYG Release/Configured DB Running`: Links the current MyGeotab release version to the running database container

 #### Auto-Switch DB